nlazaro/todo_list/README.md

 - friends list / badges
 - "my day" list that resets evert 24hrs
 - color codes for tasks, red for important, yellow for semi important, blue for not as important, etc.

+HELLO I UPDATED THIS FROM MY COMPUTER LOL